coderholic/pyradio/docs/index.md

 ## Config file

-**PyRadio** upon its execution tries to read its configuration file (i.e. *~/.config/pyradio/config*).
-If this file is not found, it will be created.
+**PyRadio** upon its execution will first read its *package* configuration file and then will try to read the *user* configuration file.
 If an error occurs while parsing it, an error message will be displayed and **PyRadio** will terminate.

+### The package config file
+The *package* configuration file contains the program's **default** parameters.
+These are the player to use, the playlist to load etc.

+It is heavily commented (as you can see [here](pyradio/config)), so that it can be used as a template in order to manual create the *user* configuration file.

+One can also get the configuration file with the **active parameter values** (i.e. after changed by the *user* config file), by executing the command:

+    pyradio -pc

+### The user config file

+This file (typically *~/.config/pyradio/config*) is created by **PyRadio** when needed.

+It will contain only the parameters whose value is different to the one set in the *package* configuration file.

-The file contains parameters such as the player to use, the playlist to load etc. It is heavily commented (as you can see [here](pyradio/config)), so that manual editing is really easy.
-The best practice to manually edit this file is executing **PyRadio** with the **-ocd** command line option, which will open the configuration directory in your file manager, and then edit it using your preferable text editor.
+One can easily edit it manually, though.
+The best practice to do so is by executing **PyRadio** with the **-ocd** command line option, which will open the configuration directory in your file manager, and then edit (or create it) it using your preferable text editor.
+Don't forget you can get the list of parameters by executing **pyradio -pc**.

 The file can also be altered while **PyRadio** is running by pressing "**c**", which will open the "**Configuration window**".
 This window presents all **PyRadio** options and provide the way to change them and finally save them by pressing "**s**".